sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-10_the-urdhvasrotas-and-medical-tradition.md

 +++
-title = "The Urdhvasrotas and medicalxa0tradition"
+title = "The Urdhvasrotas and medical tradition"

 +++
 The jaina mantravAdins in the karnATa country use a medical text termed